1. Introduction

 In Somerset, we want people to live healthy and independent lives, supported by thriving and connected communities, with timely and easy access to high quality and efficient support when they need it.

-Both organisations are committed to working with all regulated and non-regulated adult social care providers to share best practice, identify potential quality issues at an early stage, and collectively work to improve quality standards, therefore reducing the risk of business failure and ultimately ensuring people in Somerset are receiving good and outstanding care.
-This work is also underpinned by our contractual responsibilities in relation to the contract management and oversight of commissioned services and is the statutory duties set out within the Care Act.
+Both organisations are committed to working with all regulated and non-regulated adult social care providers to share best practice, identify potential quality issues at an early stage, and collectively work to improve quality standards.
+By doing so, we seek to reduce the risk of business failure and ultimately ensure that people in Somerset are receiving good and outstanding care.
+This work is also underpinned by our contractual responsibilities in relation to the contract management and oversight of commissioned services and is the statutory duties set out within the Care Act 2014.

 We recognise the vital and valuable contribution of our local care market and workforce and seek to support a transparent and productive working relationship between our organisations and all those services supporting people within the local community.